 Why does OSHA recommend we divide the Noise Reduction Rating (NRR or NRR-7) in half?

 Scientific studies have shown that actual users in the workplace often receive less protection than would be predicted by the laboratory-derived NRR.
 This is why OSHA, NIOSH and many professional organizations recommend employers estimate real-world performance by "de-rating" NRRs by as much as half.
 Keep in mind, however, that most of these general corrections represent average or even worst-case scenarios.
 A more precise estimate of field performance can be determined by Individual Fit Testing.
 This personalized test is performed under typical wear conditions and results in a Personal Attenuation Rating (PAR) for each worker.
-The PAR can be subtracted directly from A-weighted sound measurements to predict an employee's protected noise level; the 7 dB correction and real-world de-rating are not required.
+The PAR is subtracted directly from A-weighted sound measurements to predict an employee's protected noise level; the 7 dB correction and real-world de-rating schemes are not needed for PAR calculations.

 Is it true that OSHA and NIOSH don’t require or recommend “de-rating” NRRs for custom hearing protectors?